zombodb/zombodb/README.md

 The name is an homage to zombo.com and its long history of continuous self-affirmation.

 Historically, ZomboDB began in 2013 by Technology Concepts & Design, Inc as a closed-source effort to provide transaction-safe text-search on top of Postgres tables.
-While Postgres's "tsearch" features are useful, they're not necessarily adequate for 200 column-wide tables with 100M rows, each containing large text content.
+While [Postgres's full-text search] features are useful, they're not necessarily adequate for 200 column-wide tables with 100M rows, each containing large text content.

 Initially designed on-top of Postgres's Foreign Data Wrapper API, ZomboDB quickly evolved into an index type so that